tractordev/toolkit-go/desktop/linux/README.md

 - Handle memory of strings in general
 - Go through every C.* call and update them to purego (i.e C.CString).
 - Remove cgo types
+- Handle appindicator, in gtk if possible.

+- Testing?